-Via Facebook, students can ask a grammar, citation or general writing question.
+Via Facebook, students can ask a grammar, citation, or general writing question.
 By accessing Facebook, students can search for the Gaston College Writing Center page.
-They must click “like” to become a “fan” of the page, and then they have access to writing on the “wall.”
+They must click “like” to follow the page, and then they have access to writing on the “wall.”
 There, students can submit general grammar and writing questions and check back for answers as the page is updated daily.
-They can also utilize the “discussions” tab and post questions there, as well, in addition to contributing to a variety of other topics.

 Oral Communications Lab at the Writing Center (OCL)